-No. The Notice will, however, provide instructions on how to vote by internet, telephone, mail (by requesting a paper proxy card or voting instruction card), and in person at the meeting.
+No. The Notice will, however, provide instructions on how to vote online, by telephone, by mail (by requesting a paper proxy card or voting instruction card), and in person at the Annual Meeting.

 Can I change my vote after submitting my proxy?